MoonMeet/MoonMeet-Android/README.md

 Feel free to contribute & share.

 ### Social
-#### Social links are removed since they're fake and not offcial, so stay tuned for new links.
+#### Social links are removed since they're fake and not official, so stay tuned for new links.

 ### Special Thanks
 - [Telegram](https://github.com/DrKLO/Telegram)